stefnba/tanstack-router-hono-vite-starter/packages/server/src/lib/cloud/s3/README.md

 1. **Public Bucket**: For public assets like user avatars, blog post images, etc.
 2. **Private Bucket**: For sensitive user files like invoices, contracts, etc.

+These buckets must be in the same region.

 ---

 ## 1. Public Bucket Setup (e.g., Avatars)